This is an International Open Access Double Blind Peer Review Journal

 First Issue (free online access) – download

-The first issue is devoted to the transposition of the 2014 Directives, including the following research and policy papers:
+The first issue is devoted to the transposition of the 2014 Directives.

 EDITORIAL POLICY